 - The Naga sea witchs and royal guards for Illidan.

-- The Captain for Arthas, and later necromancers when becomes a Death Night.
+- The Captain for Arthas, and later necromancers when he becomes a death knight.

 - In Mass Effect 1, you encountered the unnamed NPC "Krogan Commander" on Feros who is the the leader of Saren's krogan and geth forces there.